Justice is out of reach for too many Americans. We're finding solutions.

 On February 9th, 2024, more than 500 peopled gathered or tuned in via stream to the AtJ Solutions Symposium.
 The sessions were videotaped that day.
 If you'd like to re-see what you saw, or see the sessions for the first time, you can do so at the links, below.
 Take a look, consider the progress of the access to justice movement, and join in the work to increase access to justice in America.

-On March 14, 2024, join NCAJ with the Center for Public Health Law Research of Temple University Beasley School of Law and with the National Consumer Law Center for NCLC's national webinar introducing these organizations' three new tools for increasing fairness in consumer debt litigation.
+Update: View the Webinar (link below) from March 14, 2024, when NCAJ joined the Center for Public Health Law Research of Temple University Beasley School of Law and the National Consumer Law Center for NCLC's national webinar introducing these organizations' three new tools for increasing fairness in consumer debt litigation.

 The National Center for Access to Justice (NCAJ) at Fordham Law School today announced the release of the Consumer Debt Litigation Index, an on-line resource that demonstrates that every U.S. state and the District of Columbia lack essential legal standards to protect consumers from wrongful, abusive debt collection tactics that can lead to homelessness, family breakup, overwhelming stress and other devastating consequences for families and individuals.
 There are signs of progress and many states are trying to improve, but every state has a long way to go.